 The Globally Harmonized System for Classification and Labeling of Chemicals (GHS) defines a skin sensitizer as "a substance that will induce an allergic response following skin contact" (UNECE, 2004, p.
 151).
 A substance is classified as a skin sensitizer when human data show it can induce a sensitization response following skin contact "in a substantial number of persons" or when "there are positive results from an appropriate animal test" (UNECE, 2004, p.
 152).
-Human experiments to evaluate the skin sensitization potential of a material are not generally conducted, but human testing might be done to confirm a negative animal test result.
-Human data could also be the result of an epidemiological study or documentation of allergic contact dermatitis from more than one dermatology clinic.
+Human evidence for the skin sensitization of chemicals derives from clinical experience, diagnostic patch testing, and tests designed to confirm the absence of sensitization potential.

 A diagram of the mechanism of skin sensitization (Gildea, 2005)

 Prior to review of the mouse Local Lymph Node Assay (LLNA) by the Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) and the European Centre for the Validation of Alternative Methods (ECVAM) in 1999, the traditional tests accepted by regulatory authorities for the assessment of a substance's skin sensitization potential were two guinea pig tests, the Guinea Pig Maximization Test (GPMT) and the Buehler Test (OECD Guideline 406, originating in 1992).